Have you noticed small, knotted bumps on the roots of your plants? If so, then you are likely dealing with root-knot nematodes.

 1. Crop Rotation

 Rotate your crops.
-This can be a great way to prevent the buildup of pests and diseases in the soil.
+Doing so can be a great way to prevent the buildup of pests and diseases in the soil.

 When rotating your crops, make sure they don’t belong to the same family.
-It’s best to alternate between different families of plants.
+It’s best to alternate between different plant families.

 2. Natural Predators

 Introduce beneficial organisms to your garden soil.
-This may help control plant-parasitic nematodes.
+Doing so may help control plant-parasitic nematodes.

-For example, predacious nematodes are organisms that eat other types of harmful nematodes in the garden.
+For example, predatory nematodes are organisms that eat other types of harmful nematodes in the garden.
 Other natural predators include flatworms and mites [2].

 3. Soil Solarization

-This technique uses the sun’s heat to control soilborne pests like root knot nematodes.
+This technique utilizes the sun’s heat to control soil-borne pests, such as root-knot nematodes.
 It’s basically a form of solar-powered pest control.

-It uses something like a tarp to trap solar heat in the soil.
-This causes the nematodes and insects in the soil to die, due to the extreme temperatures.
+It utilizes a tarp-like material to trap solar heat in the soil.
+This causes the nematodes and insects in the soil to die due to the extreme temperatures.

 4. Nematode-Suppressive Plants

 Some plants actually have natural nematicides.
-This makes them great for eliminating root knot nematodes.
+This makes them ideal for eliminating root-knot nematodes.

 Some marigolds are among the best.
-These plants contain compounds that are toxic to certain species of nematodes.
+These plants contain compounds that are toxic to some nematodes.
 Planting them around the roots of susceptible plants will help prevent root-knot infestations.

-Castor beans and certain varieties of chrysanthemums are also effective against these parasites.
+Castor beans and certain varieties of chrysanthemum are also effective against these parasites.
 They contain compounds that are also toxic to some species of root-knot nematodes.

-Black walnut is also a killer of root knot nematodes.
+Black walnut is also effective in killing root-knot nematodes.
 This is due to the juglone present in the leaves and hulls.

 5. Trap Crops

 You can also plant carrots and tomatoes near susceptible plants.
-These vegetables will act as trap crops, drawing nematodes away.
+These vegetables will act as trap crops, drawing nematodes away from the target plants.

 6. Add More Organic Material to the Soil

-Organic materials like compost, manure, and mulch can go a long way toward improving soil quality.
-This can help lessen the effects these bad nematodes have on your plants.
+Organic materials, including compost, manure, and mulch, can significantly enhance soil quality.
+This can help lessen the effects that these harmful nematodes have on your plants.

 7. Remove the Root Tissue of Affected Plants

-When you see a plant with root knots, remove all root tissues that could have come into contact with the nematode.
+When you see a plant with root knots, remove all root tissue that may have come into contact with the nematodes.

 This is actually quite effective and will help avoid any further spread of these pests.